-Each institution must submit a CC-LCF form if it anticipates beginning any 100% cash funded capital construction project through FY13-14.
+Each institution must submit a CC-LCF form if it anticipates beginning any 100% cash funded capital construction project through FY12-13.
 This means that any 100% cash funded project that has not yet commenced should be listed on the Two-Year list.
 DHE staff have interpreted the statute to mean that this rolling two year list means that any project listed on it could commence during the current or next fiscal year (provided that all appropriate approvals are secured).
 With the passage of SB09-290, DHE is required to submit a list of cash funded projects to the CDC to review and approve.
 Following the approval of the Two-Year list by the CDC and approval of program plans by DHE (where applicable) institutions will be permitted to begin construction on cash funded projects as they see fit.
-Note that for FY 2013-14 the CC-LCF has been slightly modified (see below).
 The accuracy of the prior-year appropriations is checked.
 Project titles, funding amounts and phasing, and funding sources on the CC-LCF form should match those on CC-C forms for individual projects.
 Only projects with full cash or federal funding should be included on the CC-LCF.
 These projects do not require a governing board priority number.